ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 -	LEDS: When the purchase is made (the money deposited is equal to or greater than the value of the product), they will be activated in a cascade to inform you that the product has been dispensed.

--	seg_display: Output that represents the segments of a seven-segment display.
+-	seg_display: Output that represents the segments ('a' to 'g') of a seven-segment display.

--	select_display: Output indicating which digit should be shown on the seven-segment display.
+-	select_display: Output indicating which of the four displays should be turn on.

 Modules and Submodules:

 -	Frequency Dividers (div_freq):
-Generates several clocks divided from the main frequency (clk100Mhz).
+Generates several clocks divided from the main frequency provided by the clock integrated in the Basys 3 with a frequency of 100 MHz (clk100Mhz).
 They are used to create several clocks of different frequencies for different modules.

 - Debouncer (debouncer):
- Used to debounce button signals (UP, DOP, CP, DP, RST, BUY_CONF).
+ Used to prevent button or switches signals from bouncing.
+(UP, DOP, CP, DP, RST, BUY_CONF).
 Provides debounced (UP_IN_SIN_REB, DOP_IN_SIN_REB, etc.) and pulsed signals.

 - Money Adder (money_sum):
- Add up the money received based on the buttons pressed and monitor the status of the system.
+ Add up the money received based on the switches activated and monitor the status of the system.
 Generates signals such as sign_DineroRecibido and sign_RecibeMinero.

  - Number Divisor for Display (divNum_Uni_Dec):
- Divides the number of money, change and price into digits for display on seven-segment displays.
+ Divides the number of money, change and price in a decimal form into digits for display on two seven-segment displays.

  - Product Selector (select_product):
- Controls product selection and obtains the price of the selected product.
+ Controls the selection of one of the five products and obtains the price of the selected product and the "product_selected" signal that tells you that a product is selected.

  - Dispenser States (dispenser_states):
- Control the status of the dispenser based on product selection, confirmation and money received.
+ Control the status of the dispenser based on the money received and price of the selected product, and the signal "product_selected".
  Generates control signals such as signal_Dispense_out and signal_Give_change_out.

  - GetChange (get_change):
  Calculates the change that must be delivered to the user.

  - Show Dispense LEDs (show_dispense_leds):
- Controls the LED display based on the dispensing status and purchase confirmation.
+ Controls the LEDs based on the dispensing status and purchase confirmation.

 - Display demultiplexer (demux_display):
  Controls the display on the seven-segment display depending on the system status.